Celebrity Christmas Albums Hits & Misses Ranked

-5. Best: Kelly Clarkson – “Wrapped in Red”
+5. Hit: Kelly Clarkson – “Wrapped in Red”

 Kelly Clarkson is one of those singers who could sing the phone book and make it sound like a masterpiece, and that is why she was a perfect star to release a Christmas album.
 Clarkson released “Wrapped in Red” as her sixth studio album which featured five original songs as well as eleven covers of Christmas classics.
 Wrapped in Red debuted on the Billboard 200 chart at number 3, topped the Billboard Top Holiday Albums chart and for nine consecutive weeks it stayed on the top ten of both charts and was certified platinum by the Recording Industry Association of America and Music Canada.
 By the end of 2013, it became the year’s best-selling Christmas release in the United States and the second best-selling Christmas release in Canada.
 Its lead single, “Underneath the Tree”, became an international top forty Christmas hit song and was radio’s most-played new holiday song of 2013.
 Not only did fans love the album it also garnered an incredibly positive response from critics and scored higher on Metacritic than any of the singer’s other albums.

-4. Worst: Regis Philbin – “The Regis Philbin Christmas Album”
+4. Miss: Regis Philbin – “The Regis Philbin Christmas Album”

 Regis Philbin can do a lot of things very well, but singing is not one of them.
 Regis Philbin has released four albums, one of which was 2005’s “The Regis Philbin Christmas Album” and it is certainly not recommended for your holiday playlist.
 The album was stocked full of covers of traditional Christmas songs and “Rudolph the Red-Nosed Reindeer” even featured the vocalist stylings of none other than Donald Trump!
 The album was most definitely not well received and in 2013 was named number four on New York Post’s “5 Worst Celebrity Christmas Albums.”

-3. Best: Dolly Parton and Kenny Rogers – “Once Upon a Christmas”
+3. Hit: Dolly Parton and Kenny Rogers – “Once Upon a Christmas”

 The oldest album on the list goes to Dolly Parton and Kenny Rogers with 1984’s “Once Upon a Christmas.”
 Like any Dolly Parton album, the Christmas record was extremely well-received and became one of the biggest Christmas albums of the 1980s.
 Now, the single “A Christmas to Remember” has become a holiday staple for several radio stations over the Christmas season in the years since it was released.

-2. Worst: Roseanne Barr – “Roseanne Barr Sings The Christmas Classics”
+2. Miss: Roseanne Barr – “Roseanne Barr Sings The Christmas Classics”

 Roseanne Barr offended many when she sang the National anthem before a baseball game in 1990, but that didn’t stop her from releasing her own Christmas album.
 The album contained truly awful covers of songs such as “Grandma Got Run Over By a Reindeer,” “Santa Baby,” and ‘I want a Hippopotamus for Christmas,” and was so bad that most traces of it can no longer be found.
 The album is so elusive that it is impossible to even track down which year she released it, but needless to say it is by far the worst Christmas album a celebrity has offered up for the holiday season.